SpiRaL-network/PokemonAnilTranslated/README.md

 A better translated version will be uploaded by Raizen any time soon.

-This version is only untended to let us play Pokémon Anil v2.0.8 before the official and supported release comes out.
+This version is only untended to let us play Pokémon Anil v2.08 before the official and supported release comes out.

-KNOWN BUGS:

-- For the random mod, the PNJ is invisible but you can still talk to him if you know where he's from the official 2.0.8 version.
-- Some texts are not translated yet.